CK-Build/CKli/CKli_EN.md

 You can notice that the filtering is <u>case insensitive</u>.

- :warning: ​`run` will only work on a set of commands with the same payload (parameters).
+ :information_source: `run` will only work on a set of commands with the same payload (parameters).

 `> run home*`

-Results in :
+Will output:
 ```
 > Warn: Pattern 'home*' matches require 4 different payloads.
 |  - Warn: (stackName, url, isPublic, mappedPath, branchName): Home/EnsureStackDefinition